creativetimofficial/react-bootstrap-wizard/README.md

 [![version][version-badge]][CHANGELOG] [![license][license-badge]][LICENSE]

-**React Wizard** is a react component package that allows you to split a complicated flow or a complicated form in multiple steps and it's made with [reactstrap components](https://reactstrap.github.io/) and [React](https://reactjs.org/) using [Creative Tim Now UI styles](https://www.creative-tim.com/product/now-ui-kit-pro).
+**React Bootstrap Wizard** is a react component package that allows you to split a complicated flow or a complicated form in multiple steps and it's made with [reactstrap components](https://reactstrap.github.io/) and [React](https://reactjs.org/) using [Creative Tim Now UI styles](https://www.creative-tim.com/product/now-ui-kit-pro).

 ## Installation